 Slogan | Vorsprung durch Technik |

-Audi’s current logo is a classy one with four interlocking circles.
-As such, the Audi emblem depicts a merger of four automakers – Audi, DKW, Horch, and Wanderer.
-Out of these four, Audi and Horch brands traced their history directly to August Horch.
+Audi’s present logo is a sophisticated one, featuring four interconnected rings.
+This emblem symbolizes the merger of four automakers, namely Audi, DKW, Horch, and Wanderer.
+Among these four, Audi and Horch brands have direct historical ties to August Horch.

 Horch’s Troubled First Innings

-The history and evolution of Audi is nothing short of a roller coaster ride.
-After working with Karl Benz for nearly three years, August Horch went on to establish A. Horch & Cie. in Cologne in November 1899 with his business partner Salli Herz.
-Eventually, the business moved to one of the major industrial centers Zwickau in May 1904 and named Horch & Cie.
+The history and development of Audi have been a dramatic journey.
+After collaborating with Karl Benz for almost three years, August Horch ventured out to establish A. Horch & Cie. in Cologne in November 1899, alongside his business partner, Salli Herz.
+Over time, the company relocated to Zwickau, one of the prominent industrial hubs, in May 1904 and was renamed Horch & Cie.
 Motorwagenwerke AG.

 Audi Logo Meaning: Latin translation of Horch

-However, the logo of the company was nothing like the one we see today.
-It consisted of the name Audi written in a black inverted triangle and the number 1 on the top of the equilateral triangle.
-The numerical representation depicted a gearshift elevating from behind.
-It is noteworthy that while the logo underwent a complete overhaul over the years, the automaker retained (for a long time) the way Audi is written, including the font.
+The early logo of the company was quite different from the one we are familiar with today.
+It featured the name “Audi” written inside a black inverted triangle with the number 1 positioned at the apex of an equilateral triangle.
+This numerical representation depicted a gearshift rising from behind.
+Notably, while the logo underwent significant changes over the years, the automaker retained, for an extended period, the way “Audi” was written, including the font used in the logo.

 Audi Logo Meaning – Auto Union and the four-ring logo

-The four top-notch companies continued their separate journey until they were brought together under the common name of Auto Union AG in 1932.
-Making it possible was Danish industrial and DKW-owner Jørgen Rasmussen who had acquired a majority stake in Audiwerke AG in 1928.
-Following the merger of the four companies and a simultaneous painful reorganization by Saxony Regional Bank which had heavily invested in Rasmussen’s businesses, Auto Union AG was established.
+The four distinguished companies continued on their paths until they were united under the collective banner of Auto Union AG in 1932.
+This unification became possible due to the efforts of Danish industrialist Jørgen Rasmussen, who was the owner of DKW and had acquired a majority stake in Audiwerke AG in 1928.
+With the merger of the four companies and a concurrent challenging restructuring process overseen by the Saxony Regional Bank, which had made substantial investments in Rasmussen’s enterprises, Auto Union AG came into existence.

-By this time, August Horch had left the administration of Audi, although he remained a member of the board of trustees and also served on the board of Auto Union.
-This was the time when the combined entity chose to go for the four interlocked circles with individual company logos inside each ring.
+During this period, August Horch had withdrawn from the administration of Audi, although he retained a position on the board of trustees and also held a role on the board of Auto Union.
+It was at this time that the newly merged entity opted for the distinctive four interlocked circles in their logo, each circle containing the individual company logos inside, symbolizing the unity of the four original companies.

 Court case – Audi copied the Olympics logo?

-The final iteration of the Audi symbol was made in 2009, to mark the iconic automaker’s 100th birthday.
-Thankfully, no radical changes were made to the visual identity of the German brand except for making the circles look more joined together.
-Chrome is extensively used in cars and Audi is no exception with a healthy dose of silver lending a bright, modern, and sophisticated look to the logo.
+The last version of the Audi symbol was created in 2009 to celebrate the centenary of the iconic automaker.
+Fortunately, there were no drastic alterations to the visual identity of the German brand, except for making the circles appear more interconnected.
+Chrome is widely utilized in automobiles, and Audi is no different, incorporating a generous amount of silver to give the logo a vibrant, contemporary, and refined appearance.

 Very informative and interesting content to have perused yet again!
 Well done!